 Bongcheon-dong and other areas that surround Seoul National University Station (서울대역) also provide a convenient living alternative.
 See our SNU Review.

 Living on campus dormitories was until recently offered only to degree students, but this has now opened to include students enrolled in the Korean language program.
 Dormitory fees are about 2,600,000KRW per year, however during semester breaks you will be required to pay an additional fee.
 Campus dorm spaces are also limited and again it pays to get in early as rooms are typically provided on a first come first serve basis.
-Check out Goshipages or look for a place to live near Chung-Ang for more information on housing.
+Check out Goshipages or housing guide for more information on housing.